 Just place your cooked oatmeal in airtight freezer storage containers, label, and date.
 To thaw, put in the refrigerator overnight, then reheat in the microwave in 1-minute increments in a microwave-safe dish.

-This post contains affiliate links for your convenience, which means I may make a small commission if you make a purchase.
+This post contains affiliate links for your convenience, which means I may make a small commission if you purchase.
 This is at no additional cost to you.
 Full disclosure policy here.

 We Love Hearing From Readers